durden/stag/README.md

 - Any directories/files starting with '.' are ignored.
 - Only files with .md or .markdown extensions are considered markdown files.
 - Only markdown files will be transformed into html.
-- All non-markdown files will be copied into the static site.
+- All non-markdown files will be copied into the static site without changes.
 - All markdown files at the root directory will be treated as the main parts of the website.
+- If a directory does not have an index.html file, one will be generated for it that will simply contain a list of all the 'articles' aka files under the directory.
 - Each subdirectory is treated as a subset of the main website.
 - Each subdirectory will be represented as a page with links to all it's child elements (files within the directory).